davewasthere/davebeer/_posts/2011-11-27-travel-hack-no-jetlag-after-fasting.md

 ---
 layout: post
 title: "Travel Hack: No jet-lag after fasting"
+description: A technique to reset your body clock while travelling long haul
 ---
 A few days ago I flew from London to Auckland.
 That's a very long flight and a large time difference.
 But this time I decided to try something that I'd read about quite a lot, which is resetting your body clock by fasting.